pdee/pdee/doc/commands-python-mode.rst

 py-up
 -----
+Go up or to beginning of form if inside.

+If inside a delimited form --string or list-- go to it's beginning.
+If not at beginning of a statement or block, go to it's beginning.
-Go to beginning one level above of compound statement or definition at point.
+If at beginning of a statement or block, go to beginning one level above of compound statement or definition at point.

 Referring python program structures see for example: http://docs.python.org/reference/compound_stmts.html